-The National Sponsored Programs Administrators Alliance (NSPAA) of HBCUs, Incorporated was established in December 1993 with the purpose to improve the efficiency and effectiveness of the administration of sponsored programs at HBCUs.
-Today, NSPAA’s primary focus is to promote the development and implementation of effective policies, procedures, and practices related to the administration of sponsored programs and research; foster the establishment of sponsored programs and research offices.
+NSPAA was established in December 1993 with the purpose of improving the efficiency and effectiveness of the administration of sponsored programs at HBCUs.
+Its primary focus is to promote the development and implementation of effective policies, procedures, and practices related to the administration of sponsored programs and research; foster the establishment of sponsored programs and research offices.

 Even though we have not been able to meet face-to-face, due to the pandemic, the virtual platform allowed us to meet our goals.
 We are grateful for the advent of technology such as Zoom, Microsoft Teams and other Platforms that created an atmosphere to continue the work of NSPAA, despite COVID-19.

 As a member of NSPAA, here are some advantages and benefits:

 - Network with NSPAA members from other HBCUs

 - Opportunities to Serve and Lead

 - Annual Technical Assistance Workshop